safespring/web/content/blogg/2024/2024-08-vmware-exit.md

 {{< ingress >}}
 Broadcom's acquisition of VMware has had significant impacts on customers, causing concern and prompting some to consider alternatives.
-This post will address these challenges and one proposed solution.
+This post will address these challenges and describe one solution to the challenges.
 {{< /ingress >}}

 These changes, after Broadcom's acquisition of VMware, have led to higher long-term